-If someone wishes to be paid as self employed for their work then they, along with assistance, where necessary, from the department, will need to complete the University questionnaire in FULL (note: revised questionnaire issued May 2012) and forward to Tal Dhaliwal, Payroll Manager, via the department together with any signed contract for the work (if there is no contract, please state on the questionnaire ‘verbal agreement’).
+If someone wishes to be paid as self employed for their work then they, along with assistance, where necessary, from the department, will need to complete the University questionnaire in FULL (note: revised questionnaire issued May 2012) and forward to Tal Dhaliwal, Head of Payroll, via the department together with any signed contract for the work (if there is no contract, please state on the questionnaire ‘verbal agreement’).

 As per Her Majesty’s Revenue and Customs (HMRC), it is the actual work which determines the status, taking into account any pre-agreed arrangements.
 The individual's own status is not considered by itself.
 The decision will then be taken based on the information supplied on whether the person can be paid as self employed and the department will be notified accordingly.
 Some cases are referred to the Compliance Officer (CO) at HMRC for a second opinion.